 “Henry used a type of camouflage—in his case, those corny jokes and the way he dressed—to hide the game.
 No one could be allowed to know his special ability to detect who was real and who was an agent.
 Not even me.“― Khristina Chess, quote from Unquiet Riot

 You won’t want to miss this compassionate YA book about early-onset schizophrenia in teens that explores friendship, betrayal, and the consequences of remaining silent.
-Fans of My Sister Rosa will love this psychological thriller.

 Words on Bathroom Walls by Julia Walton